 this article (and most) on primary playground, does contain affiliate links that we do earn a commission off of. clicking these links does not cost you any extra but helps our website to keep great articles and freebies like this coming your way.

 I love sharing different cultures with my kids.
 I think it’s important that they know and understand how and why other people celebrate different holidays.
-Dia De Los Muertos or Day of the Dead is quickly approaching so this week we’ll be reading, Rosita y Conchita by Eric Gonzalez.
+Dia De Los Muertos or Day of the Dead is quickly approaching so this week for our Literacy Snack Idea Dia De Los Muertos-Day of the Dead, we’ll be reading, Rosita y Conchita by Eric Gonzalez.

 For our snack this week we will be making our own version of a sugar skull.